adolfont/caes005-introduction-to-functional-programming/offerings/2023/tasks/languages_task.md

 **Objective:**
 The goal of this task is to explore and compare two chosen programming languages—one purely functional and the other non-purely functional.
 The focus is on understanding key aspects of functional programming and the characteristics of each language.

+### History

+Write a paragraph or two about the history of the language.
+Your paragraph(s) should cover:
+- who created the language
+- when
+- what for, that is, what was the goal of the creator(s)
+- was any company/university/organization involved?
+If so, which one(s)?

 ### Questions:

 Answer, for each language: